T-AbdelAlim/CraniumPy/README.md

 ### Comparing against a template
 After analysis, "Show template overlay" displays a semi-transparent reference template over the clipped result, with axes and center-of-gravity markers for both meshes.

-The "Compare against" dropdown selects a shipped template or a custom file.
-Shipped templates: a clipped cranium reference (with and without center-of-mass correction), the subnasale-landmark full-head variant, and a face reference (standard and subnasale variant).
+The "Compare against" dropdown selects a shipped template or a custom file, always shown exactly as stored on disk (no live clipping to match your own mesh).
+Shipped templates: a clipped cranium reference (with and without center-of-mass correction), a subnasale-landmark full-head reference (with and without center-of-mass correction), and a face reference.
+The default selection matches your own settings automatically - the subnasale full-head reference if you used the secondary frontal landmark, the clipped cranium reference otherwise, both picking the center-of-mass variant to match your own "center-of-mass correction" checkbox.
 In the desktop app, custom template paths are remembered per target (cranial/facial).
 In the web app, they are not.

 ### Clipping
 Choose **cranial**, **facial**, or **manual** clipping.
 The clip boundary is left open, not capped - repair runs before clipping, so exported meshes may appear open at the cut.